Parenting NI were shortlisted for The People’s Projects 2023 for ‘The Empathy Tent’ project.

-The Dads Project promotes dads being engaged and involved in their children's lives.
-This project will help you to develop more confidence in your parenting ability and to build positive connections with other dads in a similar position in your community.
+Parenting NI promotes dads being engaged and involved in their children's lives.
+The team will help you to develop more confidence in your parenting ability and to build positive connections with other dads in a similar position in your community.

 An element of the Dads Project is to support single/separated mums through the provision of a ‘Parenting Apart Programme’ so that they too feel better informed as to how best to support their children during and after a separation.